mollyclaire/Art-History/README.md

 ## Table of Contents

 #### 1. Hans Arp and the Dada Movement
 Learn more about Dada and the artist, Hans Arp, by generating your own art piece!
+[Check it out.](https://mollyclaire.github.io/Art-History/)

 ![gif](https://i.gyazo.com/257a213680b6ff555cee862a150a9948.gif)